oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 ### <a name="UpdateFrom"></a>[UpdateFrom](Org.OData.Temporal.V1.xml#L206)

-Like [`Update`](#Update), but updates a given property from a given new time slice only in those contiguous time slices, starting with the earliest, that have same the original value for that property
+Like [`Update`](#Update), but updates the properties that are present in a given delta time slice only in those contiguous time slices, starting with the earliest, that have same the original value for all these properties

 Parameter|Type|Description
 :--------|:---|:----------